SansGuidon/bookmarks/README.md

 * [Jason McCreary](https://dev.to/gonedark/another-month-of-clean-code-4gig) -  (2017) Another month of clean code
 * [Brian Barto](https://medium.com/@bartobri/applying-the-linus-tarvolds-good-taste-coding-requirement-99749f37684a) - (2016) Applying the Linus Torvalds “Good Taste” Coding Requirement
 * [Michal Charemza](https://charemza.name/blog/posts/programming/smells/say-no-to-more-optional-arguments/) - (2016) Say no to more optional arguments | example in Python
+* [Ravi Shankar Rajan](https://hackernoon.com/how-to-make-your-code-clean-and-beautiful-5ff7aee03be6) - (2018) How to Make Your Code CLEAN and BEAUTIFUL

 ## Conferences
 > In Belgium